zvada/technology/docs/infrastructure/koji-user-management.md

 ``` console
 $ osg-koji disable-user "<USERNAME>"
 ```
-If you are feeling extra paranoid, use `osg-koji revoke-permission` to remove all their permissions.

 To enable a user, use the command:
 ``` console
 $ osg-koji enable-user "<USERNAME>"